michelhe/rustboyadvance-ng/README.md

 RustBoyAdvance-NG aims to be a Nintendo GameBoy Advance emulator and debugger, written in the rust programming language.

 RustBoyAdvance-NG currently has implemented
-  - Dumbed-down ARM mode disassembling
+  - Dumbed-down ARM/THUMB mode disassembling
+  - Some ARM/THUMB instruction are implemented, but not all of them.
   - A neat debugger REPL

 But the way for full emulation is way far ahead, because most of the ARM/THUMB instructions are not yet implemented.